dotnet/iot/README.md

 # How to Install

-You can install the latest daily pre-release build of the .NET Core System.Device.Gpio and IoT.Device.Bindings NuGet packages from the blob feed.
+You can install the latest daily pre-release build of the .NET Core System.Device.Gpio and Iot.Device.Bindings NuGet packages from the blob feed.

 ## NuGet.exe
 ~~~~